veekooFIN/GigatronTTL/old/README.md

 ---------------------------------------------------------------------------------------------------------------

+Most generic fractal code uses floating point math and is very accurate.
+For example this follows pretty much the code used in wikipedia.
+You get big picture size and can zoom in a lot.

 All in one fractal programs fpfract2 and ascfract use floating point math.

 Ascii fractals for fast test and there is also random dot fractals.